ukijs/uki/docs/installation.md

 ```

 ## In Node.js
-Of course, it doesn't make a ton of sense to use `uki.js` outside of the
+It doesn't usually make much sense to use `uki.js` outside of the
-browser, but I realize it can still be important for testing purposes, etc. This
+browser, but this can still be important for testing purposes, etc. This
-*should* also work, but, like bundle tool hell, use at your own risk:
+*should* also work, but, like bundle tool hell, it's not being actively tested,
+so please file an issue if this doesn't work:

 ```bash
 npm install --save d3 uki